padro89/snakemake-workflow-cnag/README.md

 - Maybe it would be more flexible to just transform the results inside an R script, where I can use conditional statements more easily.
 - There is no need to select a Universe, g:Profiler uses one automatically.

+- **In order to better function with the FGSEA, the full species name should be specified and converted to the short version (Mus musculus to mmusculus)**

 #### GSEA
 - The GSEA is performed with fgsea.
 It uses a ranked list of genes (by statistic) that can be identified by ENSEMBL ID (default at CNAG) or SYMBOL.
 - To get the identifier, I have to split the rownames of the DEG results and select either the first (ENSEMBL) or the second (SYMBOL) name in the rownames.
 The names are separated by commas, so I just split by comma in most of the cases and use a `colid` variable to select either the first or the second identifier.